Inca Capacocha Spondylus Miniature Effigy

 Lambayeque Stirrup Vessel

-Modeled image of the deity Naymlap, legendary hero king.
+A Lambayeque stirrup vessel modeled with the image of the deity Naymlap, legendary hero king.
 A thick denticulated headband forms the base of the upper part of the spout.
 Three-tier tasseled ear ornaments hang down his chest.
-A pair of thick serpents rests on his shoulders.
-A zoomorphic figure lays on the ribbon-like stirrup handle.
+A pair of thick zoomorphic imagery, possibility felines, rests on his shoulders.
+A long-tailed monkey figure lays on the ribbon-like stirrup handle.
 Measures 7.5”/ 15.24 cm in height.
 Overall, it is painted with a cream slip with a faint accent of red coloring.
 Dendrite spotting throughout.
 The middle section of the handle has been reattached with restoration over break.
 West Coast Peru.
 Ca. 800 A.D.

 Price $1,200